Path-yang/SentinelAI/README.md

 ## ✨ Key Features

-- **Camera Integration**: Connect to any commercial IP camera via RTSP or HLS streams
+- **Camera Integration**: Connect to any commercial IP camera via RTSP streams
 - **Automatic RTSP to HLS Conversion**: Built-in conversion for browser compatibility
+- **Ultra-Low Latency Streaming**: Optimized for minimal delay between camera and browser
 - **Intelligent Anomaly Detection**: Identify unusual events and behaviors
 - **Instant Alerts**: Receive notifications via WebSockets when anomalies are detected
 - **Intuitive Dashboard**: Monitor all cameras and review alerts in one place